dftbplus/recipes/docs/parallel/benchmarking.rst

      of processors as ~3.1 and ~4.8 for the smallest and largest problems respectively.
-This implies that there is not much value in using more than ~4 processors for the smallest calculation, since this has already gained around 2/3 of it theoretical maximum speed up.
+This implies that there is not much value in using more than ~4 processors for the smallest calculation, since this has already gained around 2/3 of its theoretical maximum speed up.
 Adding a 5th or 6th processor will only improve performance by ~5% each, so is probably a waste of resources.
-Similarly For the largest calculation in this example, 6 processors gives around a factor of 3 speed up compared to serial operation, but adding 7th processors will only speed the calculation up by ~6%.
+Similarly for the largest calculation in this example, 6 processors gives around a factor of 3 speed up compared to serial operation, but adding 7th processors will only speed the calculation up by ~6%.

-  4. The experimental data does not lie exactly on the Amdahl curves, this could be due to competing processes taking resources (this is a shared memory machine with other things running) or the problem may run anomalously well for a particular number of processes (in this example 4 processors consistently ran slightly better, perhaps due to the cache sizes on this machine).
+  4. The experimental data does not align exactly with the Amdahl curves, this could be due to competing processes taking resources (this is a shared memory machine with other jobs running) or the problem may run anomalously well for a particular number of processes.
+In this example 4 processors consistently ran slightly better, perhaps due to the cache sizes on this machine allowing the problem to be stored higher in the memory hierarchy for 4 processors compared to 3 (thus saving some page fetching).

-  5. The weak scaling (increasing the number of processors proportional to the number of atoms) shows an approximately :math:`O(N^2)` growth in time, where serial operation would be :math:`O(N^3)`.
+  5. The weak scaling (increasing the number of processors proportional to the number of atoms) shows an approximately :math:`O(N^2)` growth in time.
+A serial solution of these problems would increase as :math:`O(N^3)` in the number of atoms.

-  6. These timings are for this specific hardware and these particular problems, so you should test the case you are interested in before deciding on parallel resources.
+  6. These timings are for this specific hardware and these particular problems, so you should test the case you are interested in before deciding on a suitable choice of parallel resources.

 Weak scaling from the same data set is shown here